prajyotking/alchemy-dapp-journey/progrss.md

 - Reached: **String Manipulation module**
 - Learned about `.slice()`, `.toUpperCase()`, `.toLowerCase()`, `.trim()`
 - Noted how useful these can be for formatting addresses, logs, etc.
+- tried solving a real tricky function of strings, got it wrong but still learned.

 > Next: Arrays & Objects Deep Dive